sdslabs/playCTF/CONTRIBUTING.md

 ## Coding Style Guide

-Beast uses `logrus` for logging purposes and follows standard effective go guidelines.
+You can refer to [this guide](https://github.com/airbnb/javascript) for more information on the coding style guidelines.

 ## Pre-Commit